arbor-sim/arbor/arbor/backends/event_delivery.md

 *  `void clear()`

-   Retire all events, leaving the `multi_event_stream` in an empty state.
+   Retire all events, leaving the `event_stream` in an empty state.

 *  `void mark_until_after(const_view time)`